genesiscommunitysuccess/docs/docs/platform-reference/external-systems/fix-xlator.md

 **Fix Streams**:
 Fix Streams are enhanced stream definitions that come with a few useful defaults, enhanced fixed handling and automatic conversion to GenesisSet.

-Usage:
+#### Types of fixStream
-There are three separate types of fixStream configurations:
+There are three separate types of fixStream configuration:

 ```kotlin
 fixStream("FIX_IN")